raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When a DSO message is received where both the QR bit and the MESSAGE ID field are zero, the receiver MUST NOT generate any response.
-For example, if the DSO-TYPE in the Primary TLV is unrecognized, then a DSONOTIMP error MUST NOT be returned; instead the receiver MUST forcibly abort the connection immediately.
+For example, if the DSO-TYPE in the Primary TLV is unrecognized, then a DSOTYPENI error MUST NOT be returned; instead the receiver MUST forcibly abort the connection immediately.

 Unacknowledged messages MUST NOT be used "speculatively"